hudson72/recruitment-task-Coffee-Mug/README.md

 # Clone this repository
 $ git clone https://github.com/hudson72/recruitment-task-Coffee-Mug
 # Go to project directory
-$ cd products-api
+$ cd recruitment-task-Coffee-Mug
 # Install dependencies
 $ npm install
 # Run the app
 $ nest start --watch
 ```
 You will then be able to access it at localhost:3000.
 In order to create and save a new product you'll need MySQL database installed on your PC.
+I'm using XAMPP Control Panel with HeidiSQL database in this project.
+Please have a look at the database configuration here: [Database config](./src/app.module.ts)

 ## Usage
 As this is just a back-end part of the project, you can only test the app's end-points using one of the API clients like Insomnia or Postman.
 Please follow the steps in this document: [API info docs](./src/media/docs/API_info_docs.pdf) to get started (I'm using Insomnia in my presentation).